How does this medication work? What will it do for me?

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.
 Never change the dose of this medication yourself.

 It is important to take this medication exactly as prescribed by your doctor.
-If you miss the first dose, take it as soon as you remember and then continue with your regular dosing schedule (make sure that your second dose is taken at least 2.5 hours after the first dose).
-If you miss the second dose of this medication, skip the missed dose and do not take it again until the next night.
+If you miss a dose, skip the missed dose and continue with your normal dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature in the original bottle in a safe and secure place (locked up if appropriate), and keep it out of the reach of children and pets.
 After adding water, the medication should be used within 24 hours.
 Any unused medication should be returned to the pharmacy for proper disposal.
 Do not pour it down the drain.
 Always place your nightly doses of this medication safely out of the reach of children and pets.